 Student Administration Forms

-All forms can be downloaded from the RMIT Website.
+Most forms can be found from the RMIT Website.

-For information and advice, please contact RMIT Connect
+For information and advice, please contact RMIT Student Connect

 As an RMIT student you will receive a student card for the duration of your studies.
 You can request a student card through myRMIT by following the steps below.